quicwg/ops-drafts/draft-ietf-quic-applicability.md

 transmitted and responded to.
 So the third stage can follow after a relatively short delay.

-The third stage completes the process by enabling validation of the negotiated version with the assumption that the new version is fully available.
+The third stage completes the process by enabling authentication of the negotiated version with the assumption that the new version is fully available.

 The process for disabling an old version or rolling back the introduction of a